 Even then, the underlying hardware of Chromebooks is typically chosen to accelerate web-based tasks and keep the overall price low.
 Limited storage capacities prevent large and/or multiple game installs, and the performance isn’t going to give you great frame rates in your favorite AAA games.

 Finally, you can bypass the hardware and software limitations by playing Google Stadia in the Chrome browser.
 These games stream directly to your Chromebook, meaning performance is mostly based on your Wi-Fi connection, not the CPU (or integrated GPU).
-You can purchase games outright and stream them in 1080p at 60 fps, or subscribe to Stadia Pro and not only stream games in 4K, but play Google’s free game library.
-The subscription boosts your paid games up to 4K too.
+You can purchase games outright and stream them in 1080p at 60 fps, or subscribe to Stadia Pro and not only stream games in 4K (paid ones too), but play Google’s free game library.

 To compensate, there are plenty of Android and Chrome OS apps that can fill the niches typically taken by Windows or MacOS desktop apps.
 Unfortunately, Chrome OS and Android counterparts aren’t always a perfect alternative — or even that good.